DigitaleGesellschaft/jekyll-theme-conference/README.md

         color: success
 ```

-### Speaker Settings: Firstname
+### Speaker Settings: First name

 In the program as well as the speaker's overview the speaker's first name can be abbreviated to its first letter.
 Of course, you also have the option to not specify a first name for each speaker in the first place.
-In order to shorten the firstname add the `show_firstname: true` setting (default: `false`) to the `speakers` property.
+In order to shorten the first name add the `show_firstname: true` setting (default: `false`) to the `speakers` property.

 Example: